-representative have the right to request an accounting of disclosures of your health information made by the Hospice for certain reasons, including reasons related to public purposes authorized by law and certain research.
+representative have the right to request an accounting of disclosures of your health information made by CCH for certain reasons, including reasons related to public purposes authorized by law and certain research.
 The request for an accounting must be made in writing to the Privacy Officer, Capital Caring Health, 3180 Fairview Park Drive, Falls Church, VA, 22042.
 The request should specify the time period for the accounting starting on or after April 14, 2003.
 Accounting requests may not be made for periods of time in excess of six (6) years.
-The Hospice would provide the first accounting you request during any 12-month period without charge.
+CCH would provide the first accounting you request during any 12-month period without charge.
 Subsequent accounting requests may be subject to a reasonable cost-based fee.

-RIGHT TO A PAPER COPY OF THIS NOTICE: You or your representative have a right to a separate paper copy of this Notice at any time even if you or your representative have received this Notice previously.
-To obtain a separate paper copy, please contact the Referral Department at 703-531-1114.
-You may also obtain a copy of the current version of the Hospice's Notice of Privacy Practices at our website, www.capitalcaring.org
+representative have a right to a separate paper copy of this Notice at any time even if you or your representative have received this Notice previously.
+To obtain a separate paper copy, please contact the Privacy Officer at 703-957-1769.
+You may also obtain a copy of the current version of Capital Caring Health's Notice of Privacy Practices at our website, www.capitalcaring.org